stathismor/adastra-devlog/source/_posts/To-infinity-and-beyond.md

 Initially we load our background in _create_.
 We use a tile sprite, since we'll be be "rolling" the texture on the sprite.
 We also set it to be fixed to the camera, as it won't be automatically moving according to the camera movement.
 It will always stay at the original position.

 Then in _update_, we need to do two things.
-Firstly, set the new camera bounds, around the player.
-Secondly, we move the tile's position on the background texture.
+Firstly, we move the tile's position in the oposite way the camera is moving (this feels a bit like Futurama's {% link dark matter engine http://futurama.wikia.com/wiki/Dark_matter_engine Dark matter engine %}).
+Secondly, we set the new camera bounds around the player.

 {% codeblock lang:js %}
 this.background.tilePosition.x = -this.game.camera.x;